Number Battle

 6Joe Torre

-A solid player turned championship skipper, Torre wore No. 6 while managing the Yankees to four World Series titles in five years.
+A solid player turned championship skipper, Torre wore No. 6 while managing his club to four championship titles in five years.
 The club retired the number to honor the architect of a modern dynasty.

 7Mickey Mantle

 The Mick wore No. 7 and was the most feared switch-hitter the game has known — a Triple Crown winner whose blasts from both sides of the plate defined an era.
-No. 7 is one of the Yankees’ most beloved retired numbers.
+No. 7 is one of the the club’ most beloved retired numbers.

 8Yogi Berra

 The catcher and quotable philosopher wore No. 8, anchoring a record run of championships behind the plate.
-A three-time MVP, Berra’s number was retired alongside fellow Yankee catcher Bill Dickey.
+A three-time MVP, Berra’s number was retired alongside fellow ballpark catcher Bill Dickey.

 9Roger Maris

 Wearing No. 9, Maris chased history in 1961, belting 61 home runs to break Babe Ruth’s single-season record.
-Back-to-back MVP seasons cemented his place, and the Yankees retired his number in tribute.
+Back-to-back MVP seasons cemented his place, and the the club retired his number in tribute.

 99Aaron Judge

-The Yankees’ captain and record-setting slugger wears No. 99.
+The the club’ captain and record-setting slugger wears No. 99.
 In 2022 he launched 62 home runs to break the American League single-season record, earning unanimous MVP honors.

 45Gerrit Cole

 The ace right-hander wears No. 45.
-A Cy Young Award winner and strikeout artist, Cole anchors the top of the Yankees’ rotation as one of the most dominant starters in the game.
+A Cy Young Award winner and strikeout artist, Cole anchors the top of his club’s rotation as one of the most dominant starters in the game.

 11Anthony Volpe

-A homegrown shortstop and lifelong Yankees fan, Volpe wears No. 11.
+A homegrown shortstop who grew up rooting for the club, Volpe wears No. 11.
 He won a Gold Glove as a rookie and represents the next generation of pinstripe talent.

 54Max Fried